Common Moto G5 problems and how to fix them

-If you're having issues with your Moto G5 or G5 Plus, we're here to help.
+Having issues with your Moto G5 or G5 Plus?
+We're here to help.

-The Moto G5 and G5 Plus are great new additions to the Moto G lineup, but that doesn't mean they're not without their issues.
-Whether it's erratic Wi-Fi connectivity, background noise in videos, or issues with the bundled TurboCharger, you can rely on a workaround to solve the problem.
+The Moto G5 and G5 Plus continue Motorola's dominance in the budget segment, but like all phones, they're not without their share of issues.
+Whether it's erratic Wi-Fi connectivity, issues with the camera, or troubles with the bundled TurboCharger, there's a lot of things that can go wrong with either device.
+Thankfully, you can usually rely on a workaround to solve the issues.

 Here are some of the common problems affecting the Moto G5 and G5 Plus, and potential fixes.